ProfBird/ProfBird/README.md

 - 🔭 Course Development
   - Last year, I developed a new course: [CS 123, Introduction to Artificial Intelligence](https://lanecc.smartcatalogiq.com/2024-2025/lcc-catalog/courses/cs-computer-science/100/cs-123/).
   - This year I'm developing another course: CS 210: Introduction to Artificial Intelligence Programming.
 In this course, students will learn to leverage AI in software apps they write.
 The types of AI they will learn to use include rule based, statistical and Neural Networks (including LLMs).
+  - For a list of all the course material I've devleoped, see [my wiki](https://github.com/ProfBird/ProfBird/wiki).

 - 🌱 I’m currently learning how to write apps that use AI libraries and LLMs.
 - 👯 I’m looking to collaborate on software to assist with grading, including my [Grading Assistant](https://github.com/ProfBird/GradingAssistant) project.